Deepbaran/udemy-golang/README.md

       - We can use the walrus operator.
       - Here also the go compiler helps to infer the type of the variable.
       - Walrus operator cannot be used to declare and intialize a variable in global scope.
+      - With walrus operator, all three, declaring, initializing and assigning happens in one step.
     - One thing to remember, these two type of declaration does not make our variable dynamic.
     - We can declare and initialize a new variable in this way.
 But reassigning is not possible.
 We will need to use '='.
 - If we only declare a variable, we can initialize it in a different line.
 But for the time, the variable is not initalized, go does not store garbage value in them, rather stores some proper values.
-Like 0 or int type, empty string for string type, etc.
+These are also known as zero value.
+  - Zero Value:
+    ```
+    string -> ""
+    int -> 0
+    float -> 0
+    bool -> false
+    ```
 - We can declare variables in global scope and later define them in a function.
 - Functions in Go:
   > func newCard() string {}